Sayeh-1337/NeuroGuard/README.md

     jupyter notebook
     ```

-    This will open a new tab in your web browser where you can navigate to the notebook file (`analysis_script.ipynb`) and open it.
+    This will open a new tab in your web browser where you can navigate to the notebook file (`*.ipynb`) and open it.

 ## Running the Notebook

 Follow the instructions in the notebook to run the cells and perform the analysis.

+> **Note:**  for DNN models, you need to install tensorflow and keras libraries. and to run the code you on  a GPU. you need to install CUDA and cuDNN libraries which is compatible with tensorflow version you are using.

+## Streamlit App

+You can also run the Streamlit app to simulate and show the results.
+To do so, follow these steps:

+1. **Install Streamlit**

+    Install Streamlit by running:

+    ```bash
+    pip install streamlit
+    ```
+    or
+    ```bash
+    conda install -c conda-forge streamlit
+    ```
+2. **Run the Streamlit app**

+    Navigate to the project directory and run the Streamlit app by running:

+    ```bash
+    streamlit run app.py
+    ```

+    you will enter the EEG data and the app will predict the state of the brain and the probability of the seizure [pre-ictal, ictal, post-ictal, normal].

+    the simulation of streaming the EEG data by sampling 10 sec of data and predict the state of the brain and the probability of the seizure [pre-ictal, ictal, post-ictal, normal]. you should define time cropping fo the input Data which will be sampled for each 10 sec.

+    also you can select between different models to predict the state of the brain and the probability of the seizure [pre-ictal, ictal, post-ictal, normal].
+[SVM, Random Forest, Balanced Random Forest, AdaBoost, XGBoost, CNN]

 ## Built With